OfficeDev/Microsoft-Teams-Samples/samples/app-hello-world/csharp/README.md

 3) Modify the `/appsettings.json` and fill in the following details:
   - `{{Microsoft-App-Id}}` - Generated from Step 1 is the application app id
   - `{{ Microsoft-App-Password}}` - Generated from Step 1, also referred to as Client secret
-  - `{{ Application Base Url }}` - Your application's base url.
-E.g. https://12345.ngrok.io if you are using ngrok.

 5) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams.
 From the lower left corner, select Apps